-Develop skills for providing superior customer service in an

-increasingly diverse world.
-Specific techniques will be covered that will result in improved communications with customers and customer satisfaction.
+Develop skills for providing superior customer service in an increasingly diverse world.
+Specific techniques will be introduced to develop skills needed to interact effectively and appropriately with customers in a variety of ways.
+Learn proven techniques for meeting and exceeding customer expectations and how to use data and information to improve customer support.

-BCT 120 5 credits Word Processing I
+5 credits Word Processing I